Process of Initial Formation

 First Profession of Vows

-Once the novitiate is completed, the novice may be admitted to temporary vows for three years.
+Once the novitiate is completed, the novice may be admitted to temporary vows for five years.
 As a vowed member of the community she gradually assumes a more responsible position in community affairs.
 She also completes her initial formation during these years, studying the writings and lives of the Carmelite Saints and preparing to make a complete offering of herself to Christ for the good of His Church.